bannerImage.png

 Income tax (avoiding the 60% effective rate)

-The tax-free personal allowance (the amount of income you can earn before being subject to tax) for the 2023/24 tax year is £12,570.
+The tax-free personal allowance (the amount of income you can earn before being subject to tax) for the current tax year (2024/25) is £12,570.
 It, along with the tax rates, will remain frozen at this level until 5 April 2028 across the UK.

-For UK tax payers (excluding Scottish tax payers) the basic-rate is frozen at £37,700.
-The starting point at which you would pay the higher-rate is £50,270.
+For UK tax payers (excluding Scottish tax payers) the basic-rate is £37,700 whilst the starting point at which you would pay the higher-rate is £50,270.

 The additional-rate threshold is £125,140 and you need to understand that the personal allowance is reduced by £1 for every £2 that your income exceeds £100,000.
 This is known as 'adjusted net income' and means if you're earnings are in excess of £125,140, then you don't benefit from the personal allowance.

 Unfortunately this also means that your effective tax rate (the average) on your income in the £100,000 - £125,140 range can be up to 60%!
-Thankfully there are ways you can avoid this issue, either through pension contributions, gift aid on charitable donations, or both.
+This is as a result of the income being taxed at the main rate of up to 40%, whilst losing the personal allowance meaning more income at the lower end is dragged into being taxed at up to 20%.
+Thankfully there are ways you can avoid this issue, either through pension contributions, claiming gift aid on charitable donations, or both.

 Tax band